AICatgirls/aichatgirls/README.md

 ## New Features

-8/4/2023 - Added a `!remove <string>` command to remove a string from the bot's memory.
+8/7/2023 - Bots can now produce discord messages longer than 2000 characters by splitting the response into multiple messages 8/4/2023 - Added a `!remove <string>` command to remove a string from the bot's memory.

 ## Install